Who wants to be a customer experience manager?

 Finally, a major challenge that CEMs need to overcome is the breaking down of, or at the very least communicating across, the various company silos.
 Customer-centricity tends to be hampered the most when there is a lack of cooperation created by a siloed approach.
 Too often, individual departments or business units have their own approach to how they treat customers, and if each one is even slightly different, it can ruin the customer journey.
 It is the CEM’s job to foster better collaboration across business units, in order to improve the total customer experience.

-It is clear that the customer experience manager is not just someone running another support operation for the enterprise – instead, CEM is a vital role in a critical business department, and is a role that is key in shaping a company’s brand image and is vital to improving customer loyalty.
+It is clear that customer experience management is not just someone running another support operation for the enterprise – instead, CEM is a vital role in a critical business department and is a role that is key in shaping a company’s brand image and is vital to improving customer loyalty.

 Every interaction with your organization’s customers is a chance for your people to excite them and make them more loyal to your business.
 Crafting a thoroughly enjoyable customer journey will not only create clients who stick with you in the long-term, but should also lead to these customers recommending your company to more people – and the CEM is the key to ensuring that this happens.